-Howth is a fishing village located to the north of Dublin, which Dun Laoghaire, Dalkey and Killiney are located to the south of the city centre.
+Howth is a fishing village located to the north of Dublin, while Dun Laoghaire, Dalkey and Killiney are located to the south of the city centre.
 All are accessible by the DART and are great places to spend the day, especially when the sun is shining.
 You can even hike the headland at Howth.

 Other great free activities in Dublin to do

-Whether you are doing it from the comfort of a pub window, a bench in St Stephen’s Green or along Grafton Street, people watching is a great free activity to do in Dublin.
+Whether you are doing it from the comfort of a pub window, a bench in St Stephen’s Green or along Grafton Street, people-watching is a great free activity to do in Dublin.
 You can also do this in the Temple Bar area of Dublin city centre.
 At the weekend, you may be lucky to catch artists and performers around Temple Bar and on Grafton Street doing performances of dance, music and acting.

 Enjoy some live music

 No trip to Dublin would be complete without enjoying some live music and if you are lucky you might find some venues across the city hosting bands which are free to enter.
-One of the best places to catch some live music is Whelan’s on Wexford Street, where there no less than three stages, so you never know what you might hear.
+One of the best places to catch some live music is Whelan’s on Wexford Street, where there are no less than three stages, so you never know what you might hear.
 A visit to Whelan’s is one of the best free things to do in Dublin at night.

 Get some free laughs

 The popular pub, the Stag’s Head in Dame Court holds free comedy nights on Sunday, Monday and Tuesday and entry is completely free.
-Stand-up shows are a plenty and they even throw in free ice-cream.
+Stand-up shows are aplenty and they even throw in free ice cream.
 The events are called ‘The Comedy Crunch’ and are a great way to spend an evening in Dublin.